-- 1) Up to the first \$50.00 of child support received; - 2) Income tax refunds: - 3) Homestead property tax rebates; - 4) Earned income credit (EIC) payments; - Unearned income (including monies to offset training expenses) received by a 5) WFNJ/TANF dependent child through the Workforce Investment Act (WIA); - Earned income received through the WIA by a WFNJ/TANF dependent child; 6) - 7) Allowance payments to offset expenses related to training received by any WFNJ/TANF recipient who is participating in the WIA program: - 8) The earned income of any middle or secondary school student in the eligible assistance unit within the ages specified under Needy Families; - 9) Any financial aid received by an eligible child/adult who is a student who continues to attend school and meets the conditions under which the monies were granted and complies with WFNJ/TANF work requirements; - 10) SSI benefits: - 11) Income in-kind or benefits received in the form of goods, services or via third party payments, rather than cash; - 12) Income excluded by Federal or State law and/or regulation for a special purpose; e.g., allowances and benefits received under national service programs such as Americorps, VISTA, etc.
+- 1. Income tax refunds, - 2.
+Homestead property tax rebates. - 3.
+Earned Income Tax Credit (EITC) payments. - 4.
+Unearned income (including monies to offset training expenses) received by a WFNJ/TANF dependent child through the Workforce Investment Act (WIA). - 5.
+Earned income received through the WIA by a WFNJ/TANF dependent child, - 6.
+Allowance payments to offset expenses related to training received by any WFNJ/TANF recipient who is participating in the WIA program, - 7.
+The earned income of any middle or secondary school student in the eligible assistance unit within the ages specified under Needy Families, - 8.
+Any financial aid received by an eligible child/adult who is a student who continues to attend school and meets the conditions under which the monies were granted and complies with WFNJ/TANF work requirements, - 9.
+SSI benefits. - 10.
+Income in-kind or benefits received in the form of goods, services or via third party payments, rather than cash, - 11.
+Kinship Subsidy Program payments, - 12.
+Individual Development Accounts including matching contributions and interest, - 13.
+Income excluded by Federal or State law and/or regulation for a special purpose; e.g., allowances and benefits received under national service programs such as Americorps, VISTA, etc., - 14.
+Benefits received pursuant to the Criminal Injuries Compensation Act of 1971, - 15.
+Income earned as a result of temporary census employment.